Reading Time: 10 minutes

 You’re relentlessly focusing on creating tailored engagements for our customers, and the one power move that will give the brands the edge is Insights.

-Insights-led engagement is the way forward as it helps bring back the customer in the customer engagement.
-With this approach, marketers can drive a seamless journey while engaging customers at different purchase stages.
-This approach helps marketers create a continuous loop where customer behavior, preferences, affinity, and patterns are analyzed to produce numerous real-time insights.
+Insights-led engagement is the way forward as it helps bring back the customer in customer engagement.
+This approach allows marketers to drive a seamless journey while engaging customers at different purchase stages.
+This approach enables marketers to create a continuous loop where customer behavior, preferences, affinity, and patterns are analyzed to produce numerous real-time insights.

 These insights cover three core aspects — customer, journey, and campaign.

-Even before we understand the type of insights marketers are currently considering when mapping their customer journey, we want to know:
+Even before we understand the type of insights marketers are currently considering when mapping their customer journey, we want to know the following: